 This is especially true when it comes to Sales and Marketing.
 In an ideal world, sales and marketing processes would be built with the other team in mind.
 Marketers should be attracting and nurturing leads with targeted content so that qualified prospects can be passed onto Sales, while sales reps should convert those prospects into customers.
 To execute on these goals, both teams need to be aligned on what it means for a lead to be properly qualified and what your company’s target buyer looks like.
-(Don't have a buyer persona?
-Here are some important questions to ask when creating one.)

 It’s all well and good to tout the virtues of smarketing in theory, but what about the hard data supporting synchronization?
 Here are some numbers that just might convince you of the value of Sales and Marketing alignment:

 - Misalignment between sales and marketing technologies and processes costs B2B companies 10% of revenue or more per year.

 - Companies with good smarketing practices in place generated 208% more revenue from marketing efforts.

 - When sales and marketing teams work together, companies see 36% higher customer retention and 38% higher sales win rates.